andreamiele/andreamiele.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: French CS, AI, MSc in Computer Science @ EPFL / Research Intern @ Naver Labs Europe / ex-Machine Learning Engineer Intern @Roche
+subtitle: MSc in Computer Science @ EPFL

 profile:
   align: right